finos/rune-dsl/documentation/rosetta-modelling-component.md

   as "Rate Specification"
 ```

-The label is an arbitrary `string` and should be aligned with the name of the reportable field as per the regulation.
-This field name will be used as column name when displaying computed reports, but is otherwise not functionally usable.

-- `Rule if` statement

-The rule if statement consists of the keyword `if` followed by condition that will be evaluated `return` followed by a rule.
+The `rule if` statement consists of the keyword `if` followed by condition that will be evaluated `return` followed by a rule.
 If the condition is true then the value of the `return` rule is returned.
 Additional conditions and `return` rules can be specified with `else if`.
 Only the first matching condition\'s `return` will be executed. `else return` can be used to provide an alternative that will be executed if no conditions match In the below example we first extract the Payout from a Trade then we try to find the appropriate asset class.
-If there is a ForwardPayout with a foreignExchange underlier then \"CU\" is returned as the \"2.2 Asset Class\" If there is an OptionPayout with a foreignExchange underlier then \"CU\" is returned as the \"2.2 Asset Class\" otherwise the asset class is null
+If there is a ForwardPayout with a foreignExchange underlier then \"CU\" is returned as the \"2.2 Asset Class\" If there is an OptionPayout with a foreignExchange underlier then \"CU\" is returned as the \"2.2 Asset Class\" otherwise the asset class is null.

 ``` Haskell
 extract Trade -> tradableProduct -> product -> contractualProduct -> economicTerms -> payout then